310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% bubble Kanata smileconfident %}
 fufufu\~ i like this sort of thing too, though\~♪

-but yes, so. since SS, i have been occasionally performing some [activities] with the [okinawan] people.
+but yes, so. since ss, i have been occasionally performing some [activities] with the [okinawan] people.
 {% endbubble %}

 {% bubble Shinobu smilesoft %}